yodrew/yodrew.github.io/_pages/darkness.md

 	- windows build up fierce heat when sealed with black plastic.
 It destroys the vacuum seal of dual or triple-pane windows.
 It even causes them to explode!
 The heat also damages paint and wood.
 	- black plastic looks spooky from the outside, attracting negative attention.
 White looks normal.
 - black-white
-	- easiest, coolest
 	- laminated agricultural plastic.
 Called "light deprivation" tarp, used in greenhouses and for "pit tarps".
 I once got some for free from an agricultural plastic supply house.
 It was the end of a 1-ton roll of 0.125mm plastic.
 It was still a huge amount.
+	- easiest.
+And it is cool.
+Not in temperature, but it is appealing and satisfying to use.
+It is technology at its best.

-	Amazing stuff.
+	It's amazing stuff.
 White looks nice.
 Use one layer for traveling.
 Use two (white sides visible) for perfect darkness.
 	- lumber unit covers, discarded daily at lumber yards.
 They are big black/white-laminated woven plastic tarps for shipping.
 Graphics are printed on them.
 Rinse or wipe clean if necessary.
 Find punctures and patch them.
-Make white sides visible.
+Face/put/sandwich the black sides together, making white sides visible.

 ##### assembly